Tetsujin Tiger Seven

-Tetsujin Tiger Seven (鉄人タイガーセブン, Tetsujin Taigā Sebun), translated as Iron Man Tiger Seven, was a Japanese tokusatsu television series that broadcast on Fuji TV from October 6, 1973 to March 30, 1974 with a total of 26 episodes, produced by P Productions.
-Unlike Kaiketsu Lion-Maru and Fuun Lion-Maru which focuses on cat-based ninja heroes, this series is set in modern Japan.
+Tetsujin Tiger Seven (鉄人タイガーセブン, Tetsujin Taigā Sebun), translated as Iron Man Tiger Seven, was a Japanese tokusatsu television series that broadcast on Fuji TV from October 6, 1973, to March 30, 1974, with a total of 26 episodes, produced by P Productions.
+Unlike Kaiketsu Lion-Maru and Fuun Lion-Maru, which focuses on cat-based ninja heroes in the feudal eras of Japan, this series is set in modern Japan.
 The international English title that P Productions refers to for overseas distribution is Tiger Seven.

+Tetsujin Tiger Seven was apparently P Productions' attempt at a Kamen Rider style series.
+They even hired Shunsuke Kikuchi, music composer of the first eight Kamen Rider television series, to write the music for this series.

+However, it ended up being too dark and gritty for its time.
+This negatively impacted its ratings and led to the show's cancellation after 26 episodes.

+Plot

 Takigawa Go gets the power to transform into Tetsujin Tiger Seven from an artificial heart and a magic pendant.
-To transform, he utters the henshin (transformation) phrase "Tiger Spark".
-Takigawa Go is played by Tatsuya Nanjô who also starred in Henshin Ninja Arashi.
+To transform, he utters the henshin (transformation) phrase "Tiger Spark."
+Takigawa Go is played by Tatsuya Nanjô (who also starred in Henshin Ninja Arashi).

 Go rides a Suzuki motorcycle with rocket boosters.
-When he transforms into Tiger Seven, the motorcycle transforms as well to become "Spike Go".
+When he transforms into Tiger Seven, the motorcycle transforms as well to become "Spike Go."
 Spike Go can drive itself, coming to its master's aid when Tiger Seven roars.

-Tetsujin Tiger Seven was apparently P Productions' attempt at a Kamen Rider style series.
-They even hired Shunsuke Kikuchi, music composer of the first eight Kamen Rider television series, to write the music for this series.